5jt/dyalog-cookbook/manuscript/14_Services.md

 Notes:

 * This function allows a Ride very early indeed.
-* It calls the function `Initial` and passes a 1 as right argument.
-The 1 stands for "running as a service".
+* It calls the function `Initial` and passes the result of the function `#.ServiceState.IsRunningAsService` as right argument.
 We will discuss `Initial` next.
 * We create a global variable `∆FileHashes` which we use to collect the hashes of all files that we have processed.
-This gives us an easy and fast way to check whether any of the files we've already processes got changed.
+This gives us an easy and fast way to check whether any of the files we've already processed got changed.
 * We call `MainLoop` (a function that has not been established yet) in different ways depending on whether the function is running as a Windows Service or not for the simple reason that it is much easier to debug an application that runs in a single thread.